 Remembering Adam is a voluntary drug screening program used as a substance abuse prevention tool for students, designed to provide encouragement, guidance, and positive reinforcement to be drug free.
 Students in grades 9-12 are eligible to join.
 The program is voluntary and no action is taken toward students who choose not to participate.
 Students who join this program are encouraged to make a pledge to live a drug free lifestyle.
 In order for students to join the program, the student and their parent/legal guardian will sign a consent form giving their permission to join.
 The parent/legal guardian will also sign a "Release Hold Harmless Agreement".
 This agreement releases Remembering ADAM, the school district and all entities from any legal action.
 Participating students will sign a pledge card and poster that states their commitment NOT to use tobacco, alcohol, and other illegal drugs.
 Students will keep the pledge card, and the poster will hang inside the school.
-Each student will receive a Remembering ADAM magnet.
-Hanging this magnet inside their locker will reinforce their commitment to the program.
-Parents will receive a Remembering ADAM magnet that states "My child belongs to Remembering ADAM".
+Each student will receive a Remembering ADAM magnet that states "My child belongs to Remembering ADAM".
 Displaying this magnet at home will reinforce the student's pledge in the home environment.